top of page

 The idea was to cast women who grew up with Oilily in the 80's and 90's, the heyday of the brand, to promote the new SS16 women's wear collection.
 We were looking for women with vivid childhood memories of the brand.

-We had posted our call through different social media which caused thousands of women to respond within the hour.
-It wasn’t easy to make a selection, simply because lots of stories were worth telling.
-Finally, 10 girls - among which well-known actress Halina Reijn - were selected to star in our campaign to promote the SS16 women’s wear collection.
-Friends of the brand, we called them.
+We had posted our search through different social media which caused thousands of women to respond within the hour.
+It wasn’t easy to make a selection, simply because lots of stories were very endearing and worth telling.
+Finally, 10 girls - among which well-known actress and director Halina Reijn - were selected to star in our campaign, called:

-28 weergaven0 opmerkingen
+31 weergaven0 opmerkingen

 bottom of page